 Par 5 - Yellow 402m, white 476m, blue 508m

 The drive will get your attention as trees left and right will swallow up any misses and there is also out of bounds further left.
-The elevated view from the blue tee gives the hole a different perspective.
+The elevated view from the blue tee through a narrow shute gives the hole a different perspective.
 If you can keep your first two shots on the short stuff and away from the trees to the right where the fairway doglegs then par beckons, although the shallow green is hard to hold unless coming in from a height.

 Par 4 - Yellow 268m, white 322m, blue 339

-It’s your second climb up Coronary Hill so take your time and enjoy the view.
+It’s your second climb up Coronary Hill so take your time to enjoy the view.
 It’s a bit of a beast from the back tees so expect to be playing a blind second shot with either an uphill or side hill lie to the trickiest putting surface on the course.
 If you can’t see the green, aim for the power pole on the hill behind it.
 The best place to miss the green is at the front where you are left with an easier chip up the slope.
 Go long and you’re dead and risk three-putting if the pin is at the front.

 Par 3 - Yellow 148m, white 133m, blue 154m